ljbade/wolf4sdl/README.txt

  - Thanks to Chris for his improvements on Wolf4GW, on which Wolf4SDL bases.
  - Thanks to Pickle for the GP2X support and help on 320x240 support
  - Thanks to fackue for the Dreamcast support
- - Thanks to Xilinx for providing a list of maximum-length LFSR counters used for higher resolutions of fizzle fade
+ - Thanks to Xilinx, Inc. for providing a list of maximum-length LFSR counters used for higher resolutions of fizzle fade